digital-work-lab/open-source-project/index.md

 ## Outline

-The outline for sessions is below:
+The outline for the sessions is below:

 | Week | Session                                              | Date and Time                                         | Location                  |
 | ---- | ---------------------------------------------------- | ----------------------------------------------------- | ------------------------- |